 Activity distance rating

 Alone Time This companion breed prefers to spend time near her people and doesn't tolerate time alone.
-She may manage an hour or two alone, but that may be pushing her limit.
+She may manage an hour or two alone, but even that may be pushing her limit.
 Destructive behaviors and barking are likely if an Affie is left alone.
 Crate training is ideal to prevent destructive behaviors and house training accidents.

 Health and Grooming